 Classes are fun and will include things like shadow-boxing, punch bag training, skipping and press-ups.
 These strengthen your upper-body muscles and boost stamina, hand-eye coordination and balance, as well as improving flexibility in the feet and ankles.
 The punch bags may not be able to feel the punishment but your body certainly will, giving you a feeling of wellbeing.
 Besides we can always imagine the bags to be root of our stress!

 One very effective way of loosening up and ridding yourself of stress is by exhausting yourself until you can't support your own weight, let alone all that mental weight you've piled up on your shoulders.
 Bootcamp workouts are a way to do exactly that.

-These military-inspired regimes emphasise short but extremely intense programmes which consist largely of traditional stretches and exercises.
+These military-inspired regimes emphasize short but extremely intense programs which consist largely of traditional stretches and exercises.
 Think push-ups, jumping jacks and lunges, and plenty of them, all aimed at heavily working your body.
 Bootcamp workouts provide an awesome full-body workout which will boost your cardiovascular system, strength, flexibility and tone trouble spots and the frequent changes in intensity, speed and tempo will leave you with very little time to dwell on your stress.

 Dance you stress away

 If you are forced to concentrate on a complex task and this will take your mind off the cause of your stress - the more complicated the workout the more effective the stress reducing effect.
 Dance workouts are therefore a great way to get you fully focused and get your heart rate up.

 Dance workouts can be very complicated or very simple so, if you are a beginner, someone with little dance experience or (be honest) dance flair, then you may want to choose a beginner class.
 Regardless, you will still be learning and working your way towards executing complex dance moves; this will keep you occupied and take your mind off whatever it is that's bothering you.